Pushpendra Singh

 Pushpendra Singh (born 18 May 1970) is an Indian politician who was a Minister in the BJP led Rajasthan Government.
 He is a member of the Rajasthan Legislative Assembly elected from Bali (Rajasthan Assembly constituency) in Pali district in Rajasthan state.
-He has won all of the assembly elections in this district since 2003, winning his fourth term in 2018.
+He has won all of the assembly elections in this district since 2002, winning his sixth term in 2023.
 He has been elected on the ticket of the Bharatiya Janata Party.

 Family

 Pushpendra Singh was born on 18 May 1970 in Rajasthan.
 His father was the late Narendra Singh.

 Education

 He completed graduation from Maharaja Sayajirao University of Baroda.
 He also has a degree in Philosophy.

-Award

-Pushpendra Singh Ranawat Awarded by Narendra Modi on 15 Feb.
-2015 for outstanding performance in PROMOTION OF RENEWABLE ENERGY.

 Political life

 At a young age (29), Singh was elected as pradhan.
-Following that, he was elected five times as a member of the Rajasthan Legislative Assembly.
+Following that, he is elected six times as a member of the Rajasthan Legislative Assembly.